The Bedside Medicine Scholars Program

 ● Personal Statement (500-word maximum) – Please describe your current work related to the bedside clinical encounter, diagnostic excellence, and reasons for applying.

 ● Project Description (1500-word maximum) – Please provide a description of your project including goals, objectives, methods, target audience, and program evaluation plan.
-At least one aspect of the proposal should address issues of diversity, equity, inclusion, and justice as they relate to the bedside clinical encounter and diagnostic excellence.
+At least one aspect of the proposal should address issues related to health equity as they apply to the bedside clinical encounter and diagnostic excellence.
 Be sure to describe how the project will promote diagnostic excellence beyond the completion of a manuscript or poster to be submitted to a peer-reviewed journal or venue.

 ● Budget (1 page maximum) – Please provide a brief budget and justification for the 12-month project period for no greater than $35,000.
 Indirect costs will not be supported.
 It is expected that the majority of the budget will be used to support protected time for the scholar.
 An additional $5000 will be available for travel related to scholar activities.
 Please consult with your finance department to make sure that your institution will be able to accept these conditions prior to submitting the full application.